 3. Extend your contract.

 Should you select a software as a service (SaaS) solution, consider opting for a multi-year contract.
-By committing to and paying for multiple years (typically three years) up front, your organization can lock in pricing at the current level and typically gain savings of up to 10 percent.
+By committing to and paying for multiple years (typically three years) up front, your organization can lock in pricing at the current level and typically gain savings of up to 10 percent, reducing your ongoing costs.

 4. Configure, don’t customize.